vatesfr/xen-orchestra/docs/docs/users.md

 ![OpenID Connect plugin settings](./assets/auth-oidc-plugin-configuration.png)

 ##### Required Configuration
 Fill in the mandatory fields.
+You can also specify the auto-discovery URL, if needed.

 ##### Advanced Configuration (Optional)
 To access advanced options: